arangamani/blog/_posts/2013-07-28-customizing-irb-and-pry-sessions.md

 {% highlight bash %}
 Kannans-MacBook-Pro:jenkins_api_client kannanmanickam$ pry
-logged-in to the Jenkins API, use the '@client' variable to use the client Welcome back to the IRB session, Kannan!
+logged-in to the Jenkins API, use the '@client' variable to use the client Welcome back to the Pry session, Kannan!
 [1] pry(main)>
 {% endhighlight %}